+Public Facility

-Public Facility Public Facilities areas serve as centers of life, promoting governmental, institutional, and cultural functions.
+Public Facilities areas serve as centers of life, promoting governmental, institutional, and cultural functions.
 These areas provide for the use and development of land typically owned by government agencies.
 The building form varies in size and structure, with a variety of site layouts and flexible building designs that support civic activity and an active public realm.
-Uses include government offices, libraries, schools, and service systems.
-Housing is not typically associated with Public Facilities but may be permitted on a limited basis.
+Uses may include government offices, libraries, schools, service systems and housing.

+Net Acres

+13% of Plan Area